devskrate/testwork/_posts/2020-05-23-microsoft-teams-vs-slack.md

 ---
 date: 2020-05-23 17:26:40
 layout: post
-title: Microsoft Teams vs Slack:The Battle of collaborative work
+title: "Microsoft Teams vs Slack:The Battle of collaborative work"
 subtitle: Who wins the battle of communication and collaboration platform race
 description: Both Microsoft Teams and Slack are in a serious competiotion of unified business communication platforn race
 image: https://devskrate.github.io/assets/blog-banners/slack-vs-teams.jpg